bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Setting the Left Position." />
 </p>

-In this case, the unordered list is 2,000 pixels wide.
-So I&apos;m going to move the left position to minus 2,000 pixels.
-What that&apos;ll do is it&apos;ll move that entire first unordered list where it sets the correct position for that first unordered list, so that it&apos;s entirely off the left side of my slider window.
+<p>In this case, the unordered list is 2,000 pixels wide.
+So I&apos;m going to
+move the left position to minus 2,000 pixels.
+What that&apos;ll do is it&apos;ll move that entire first unordered list where it sets the correct position for that first unordered list, so that it&apos;s entirely off the left side of my slider window.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 341. define leftposition = -totalwidth (203) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">